Plate tectonics. Now that’s a novel way to start a blog about the best camping spots near Cape Town, but hear us out.

 Oewerzicht – Greyton

-The campsite is 9km from Greyton so you can do all your shopping at delightful, local mom ‘n pops, instead of the usual, miserable trip to the Seapoint Checkers.
+The campsite is only 9 km from Greyton, so you can stock up at delightful local mom ‘n pop stores instead of doing the usual soul-crushing run to the Sea Point Checkers.

-You can also rent mountain bikes in Greyton and use them on the farm.
-Now that sounds like a good reason for a wake and bake.
+You can even rent mountain bikes in town and hit the farm trails.
+Honestly, that sounds like the perfect reason for a wake-and-bake session before exploring.

 Slangkop – Kommetjie

-This is proper camping luxury.
-You get flushing toilets (we’ve seen some stuff guys, flushing toilets will forever be BAE), hot showers, a braai area, and an awesome, antique Dover stove for chilly evenings.
+This is luxury camping done right.
+You’ve got flushing toilets (trust us, after some of the things we’ve seen, flushing toilets will forever be our favourite modern convenience we look forward to when returning home), hot showers, a braai area, and even an antique Dover stove to keep you warm on chilly evenings.

 Tietiesbaai Campsite – Tietiesbaai